Shakhlyn/o3-running-script/README.md

    ```

-### N.B: If you have run the o3 project before, skip the step 3
+### N.B.: If you have run the o3 project before, skip the step 3
 3. (Skip this step if you have already run the o3 project) **Install project dependencies**:
    Ensure that any Node.js dependencies are installed by running:
    ```bash